tohagan/stlive/README.md

    - Open `app/views/Main.js` and change the Welcome message and save the file.
    - You should see the server reload the app and the new Welcome message displayed on the device.

+## Browser Testing

+You don't even need a mobile device to use this app as the server endpoint opened and your app displayed in Chrome or Safari browsers - provided you're not calling PhoneGap plugin APIs.
+The browser will similarly autoreload as you edit source code.

-## Local Tunnels  (Experimental)
+## External User Testing (Experimental)

-The  `--localtunnel` server option screate an encrypted tunnel to a randomly generated subdomain of [localtunnel.me](http://localtunnel.me).
-This will *punch hole in your firewall* and expose your app server as an external service on the internet.
+The  `--localtunnel` server option creates an encrypted socket connect from your server to a randomly generated subdomain of [localtunnel.me](http://localtunnel.me).
+This will *punch a hole in your firewall* and expose your app server as an external service on the Internet.

-Use this feature to demo or test development versions of your app to external users or to connect your app server to device test farms.
+Use this feature to demo or test development versions of your app to external users or customers or to connect your app server to **device test farms**.

 **SECURITY WARNING:** While the node app server is generally reguarded as secure and should in theory only expose content files as read only, there is some small risk that a security hole exists.
 NO security penetration testing has been conducted. **No liability accepted.
-Use this feature at your own risk!**
+Use this feature at your own risk!**  Not recommended for production use.

-You can also use configure the `sessionSecret` property in ~/.stlive.config to configure a session encryption key for your server.
-Future versions may support server authentication.

 ### Example 1 - Serve Sencha Code: